NikitaVakarenko/Lesson2_Entering_Data_Into_The_Console/README.md

-# Lesson 2: Entering Data Into The Console
+# C# Lesson 2: Entering Data Into The Console

 This repository contains a basic C# console application that demonstrates how to read user input from the console and display it back to the user.